Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 To Resource the Work, the Lionsberg Community has established a 501(c)(3), as well as the legal and governance architecture for influencing future flows of political, investment, and public capital.
 See [[Provisional Structure]].

-Each Citizen Impact Group must remain autonomous, self-governing, and self-resourcing.
-Each eligible Group is free to forge a Fiscal Sponsorship agreement with the Lionsberg 501(c)(3), and to develop a Strategy, Plan, and Proposal for its work, that can then be resourced through philanthropic capital in support of the [[New Vision and Plan]].
+Each Participant and each Group must remain autonomous, self-governing, and self-resourcing.
+To gain resources, Participants forge or join [[Groups]] and develop [[Proposals]] in support of the [[New Vision and Plan]].
+Valid proposals that support Vision and Values and advance the [[Critical Path]] can then be resourced through the funds we gather through the Lionsberg 501(c)(3) and the growing movement.

-Over the medium term, we also intend to build a for-profit portfolio of businesses and real property to serve as the long term economic engine and endowment of the community.
+We also intend to build, merge, and acquire a **for-profit portfolio of businesses and real property** to serve as the long term economic engine and endowment of the multi-generational Community.

 ### VI.
-A Meaningful Tithe
+A Meaningful Contribution

 [[Success]] requires that The Game eternally regenerates and sustains itself ***from within***.

-To accomplish this, each participant is invited to voluntary give back, out of the [[Value]] they freely receive from the Community and System, a [[Meaningful Monthly Tithe]] that will enable us to continuously improve the Quality and Reach of the Lionsberg Community and System.
+To accomplish this, each participant is invited to voluntary give back, out of the [[Value]] they freely receive from the Community and System, a [[Meaningful Monthly Contribution]] that will enable us to continuously improve the Quality and Reach of the Lionsberg Community and System.

 This ensures that all participants can make and keep the [[Minimum Commitments]] that sustain [[The Movement]] towards [[The Goal]].